christianburbon/isic_maskrcnn_copy/README.md

 ### Training Loss
 Figure 6 shows the overall training loss after each epoch, other loss metrics are shown in the model_loss folder.
+Note that step 0 is the 1st epoch, and step 29 is the 30th.

 ![Epoch Loss](https://github.com/christianburbon/isic_maskrcnn_copy/blob/master/model_loss/epoch_loss.png)